Daniel Watson de Roux

 A Sculptural Transition

-A limestone-clad addition seeks to better integrate a grand rowhouse with its new rear garden.
-Large windows draw visitors through the home's renovated kitchen into the garden.
-Sculptural limestone steps and an integrated planter mitigate the stark difference in elevation.
+A limestone addition seeks to better integrate a grand rowhouse with its new garden and rear deck.
+Large windows draw visitors through the home's renovated kitchen into the entertainment space out back.
+Sculptural steps ease the transition between the two spaces.

 Project mid construction.